Mechanism for the efficient homogeneous nucleation of ice in a weakly-ionized, ultra-cold plasma: Nucleation from negative ions

 Thus $F_{a}$ characterizes the rate at which negative ions are created while $F_{d}$ describes the rate at which they are destroyed.
 The ratio of these two fluxes consequently gives a rough figure of merit for the value of $T_{e}$ that maximizes creation of negative ions.
 This ratio is

 where $\mu$ is a constant incorporating the factors that do not involve $T_{e}.$

-Figure 1 plots $\ F_{a}/F_{d}$ for the hydroxyl situation where $E_{a}=1.82$ eV and $E_{p}=6$ eV.
+Figure 1 plots $\ F_{a}/F_{d}$ for the hydroxyde situation where $E_{a}=1.82$ eV and $E_{p}=6$ eV.
 This plot peaks at $T_{e}=2.65$ eV which is of the order of the $T_{e}$ presumed for the Caltech ice dusty plasma.
-This ratio $F_{a}/F_{d}$ is a rough figure of merit because it does not account for\ additional issues such as stronger detachment of bound electrons by incident electrons with $E\gg E_{a}$ compared to those with $E\gtrsim E_{a} $.
+This ratio $F_{a}/F_{d}$ is a rough figure of merit because it does not account for\ additional issues such as stronger detachment of bound electrons by incident electrons with $E\gg E_{a}$ compared to those with $E\gtrsim E_{a} $ and the possibility of a non-Maxellian two temperature electron velocity distribution such as reported by \citet{godyakAbnormallyLowElectron1990}.
 The peak in Fig.1 at a low but finite electron temperature is consistent with the observation that nucleation in a weakly-ionized plasma occurs at low rf power \citep{chaiStudyMorphologyGrowth2015} and at high background gas pressure \citep{marshallIdentificationAccretionGrain2017f}, since both of these regimes imply low $T_{e}.$ \citet{shimizuSynthesisWaterIce2010} observed (Fig. 5 in their paper) an increase of DO upon formation of a weakly ionized deuterium-oxygen plasma when the electrodes were not cooled (no ice nucleation, Fig. 5b) but a slight decrease of DO when the electrodes were cooled (ice dust nucleation seen, Fig. 5a).
 This observation is consistent with DO being absorbed into negative ion hydrates DO$^{-}$(D$_{2}$O)$_{n}$ as the initial step in homogeneous ice nucleation in a weakly ionized cold plasma containing D$_{2}$O molecules.
 Shimuzu et al.'s observation in their Fig.5c that DO increased when the cooling was removed is consistent with DO no longer being absorbed when ice nucleation stops.
 This is circumstantial evidence because a conventional mass spectrometer does not observe negative ions since its internal acceleration is arranged for positive ions.
 Shimizu et al. were thus likely measuring neutral DO but this could be considered a proxy for DO$^{-}$.